Job Hunter's Checklist

 Don't pay anyone to take a Postal Exam or to find a government job!

-• Visit the following web site to locate examination announcements for mail carrier and clerk positions in your area:
+• Visit the following web site to locate examination announcements for all postal positions in your area:

-• Visit the Postal Services’ "National Job Listings" web site to locate all jobs including corporate job listings that don’t require entrance exams.
-Also, contact regional and local postal facilities including Customer Service District Sales Offices, General Mail Facilities, Sectional Center Facilities, Management Sectional Centers, or Bulk Mail Centers in your area.
+• Also, contact regional and local postal facilities including Customer Service District Sales Offices, General Mail Facilities, Sectional Center Facilities, Management Sectional Centers, or Bulk Mail Centers in your area.
 Don’t forget to talk with the Post Master at local Post Offices.

 • Visit our "Resource" page for direct links.